collective/collective.googleanalytics/README.txt

     date_range_sort_dimension (along with date_range_dimension) when sorting
     prevents a situation in which week 52 of 2009 gets sorted before week 1 of 2010.

+date_range_dimension
+    The temporal dimension used to segment the results.
+In report column expressions, this variable evaluates to the value of the dimension for the selected row.
+In all other fields, it evaluates to the name of the dimension.
+See the section on `Dates and Reports`_ for more information about how this dimension is selected.

+date_range_sort_dimension
+    The name of the dimension used to sort the results chronologically (along with date_range_dimension).
+See the section on `Dates and Reports`_ for more information.

+date_range_unit
+    A string containing the human-readable name of the dimension specified by date_range_dimension (e.g. 'Day', 'Month', etc.)

+date_range_unit_plural
+    A convenience variable that contains date_range_unit with the letter 's' appended.

 For more information about using these dimensions in reports, see the section on `Using TAL and TALES in Reports`_.